Caio-Rezende/faceDetection/README.md

 `python main.py view 10`

+### print

+Prints all saved models with their id, path and name.

+`python main.py print`

+### clear

+Removes from the models all unknowns that doesn't have ate least X occurencies.
+Where X is the threshold (default=10).

+`python main.py clear`

 ## Improvements

 I tried applying multiprocessing for the models generation, but it just bottlenecked the gpu, for some files I tried expected more than 12Gb of memory available.
 So, for now it was disabled.

-[] improve the models, reducing their size for an optimal run
+[x] improve the models, reducing their size for an optimal run

+    - It happened to have lower accuracy as well, so I kept the original file for the face_recognition and only reduced for the viewing or thumbnail

 [] make a choice of only one lib for face recognition (at this point there are 2 libs for that in play - opencv-python and face_recognition)

+    - OpenCV was kept at bay for now for the processing the faces, as using only the face_recognition for the detection and matches are more intuitive and compatible

-[] allow argument choices for cpu/gpu
+[x] allow argument choices for cpu/gpu

+    - use the --model flag to state your choice [cnn/hog]

-[] outputs the generated matches to file
+[x] outputs the generated matches to file

+    - currently saving a list of matches with name and their thumbnails

+[] make the unknowns presentation interactive, so you can name them on the go